What You’ll Have Built

 1. Get Access to the Staging Environment (Partners Only)

-Purpose: Before you can build or test a partner integration, you must have access to Pleo’s Staging environment.
+Purpose: Before you can build or test your integration, you must have access to Pleo’s Staging environment.
 Staging mirrors production behaviour but uses dummy data, allowing Pleo Partners to develop and test integrations safely.
 Access is granted as part of the partner onboarding process and includes registering your integration intent through the Early Access Programme (EAP).
 Input:- Partner or company details

 - Integration use case and intended API usage